riboflavin/test-framer-sync/compare/fireflies-ai-vs-granola.md

 - Custom templates for tailored summaries
 - Accurate transcription quality
 ## Comparison table
+Some individuals or organizations may find Fireflies.ai appealing due to its integration with Zoom and calendars, as well as its automation engine.
+However, it lacks depth in integrations with other tools and may not be the most effective in facilitating in-person meetings or local recordings.
+On the other hand, Granola could be suitable for those looking for an easy-to-use tool with desktop app support, but its limited integrations and lack of an automation engine might hinder its ability to enhance meeting productivity.

+Both Fireflies.ai and Granola offer free plans with certain limitations, making them accessible options for users to try out.
+However, users seeking comprehensive integrations and features to streamline their meeting processes may find these tools falling short in providing the depth needed to truly enhance their meeting experiences and productivity.
 | Feature                           | Fireflies.ai               | Granola                    |
 |-----------------------------------|----------------------------|----------------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited)      | ✅ Free plan (limited)      |